 Some agencies charge to have you on their books, so always look up reviews or testimonials before parting with your cash.
 Either way, paying a fee doesn't guarantee you'll get work – so make sure you're happy to cough up.

 Casting agencies for extras

 There are loads of extras agencies out there, but a few are especially well-known.

-- Uni-versalEXTRAS – Started by a student back in 2005, Uni-versalEXTRAS still wears its campus credentials on its sleeve: it's free for full-time students to register (otherwise it starts from £25 + VAT).
-They take 16% + VAT commission on each job they place you with
+- Uni-versalEXTRAS – Started by a student back in 2005, Uni-versalEXTRAS still wears its campus credentials on its sleeve: it's free for full-time students to register (otherwise it starts from £25).
+It takes 16% + VAT commission on each job it places you with.

-- Casting Collective – Charges an admin fee of around £65 a year (they say this varies according to which location you register for), with commission of 15% + VAT on each booking you get
+- Casting Collective – Charges an admin fee of £75 a year to register for jobs in London and the South East, while it's only £20 a year for all other regions.
+Casting Collective takes a commission of 15% + VAT on each booking you get.

 Other ways to find work as an extra